-His research centers around the intersection of law and technology, particularly as it relates to the regulation of cybersecurity harms and liabilities, privacy, surveillance, data protection, and internet governance.
+Dr. Asaf Lubin is an Associate Professor of Law at Indiana University Maurer School of Law, an Affiliated Fellow at Yale Law School’s Information Society Project, and a Visiting Scholar at the Hebrew University of Jerusalem Federmann Cyber Security Research Center.
+Dr. Lubin teaches and writes in the areas of cybersecurity law, privacy law, international law, torts law, and insurance law.
+His research centers around the intersection of law and technology, particularly as it relates to the regulation of cybersecurity harms and liabilities, surveillance, data protection, and internet governance.
 His work draws on his experiences as a former intelligence analyst, Sergeant Major (Res.), with the IDF Intelligence Branch as well as his vast practical training and expertise in national security law and foreign policy.
-Asaf’s work additionally reflects his time spent serving as a Robert L. Bernstein International Human Rights Fellow with Privacy International, a London-based non-for-profit devoted to advancing the right to privacy in the digital age and curtailing unfettered forms of governmental and corporate surveillance.
-His doctoral dissertation “The Law on Espionage: From Unilateral Agencies to Multilateral Mechanisms Governing the International Law of Intelligence” proposes a new legal framework for articulating the normative relationships between spy and spied in peacetime interstate operations.
+Dr. Lubin’s work additionally reflects his time spent serving as a Robert L. Bernstein International Human Rights Fellow with Privacy International, a London-based non-for-profit devoted to advancing the right to privacy in the digital age and curtailing unfettered forms of governmental and corporate surveillance.